-There’s no nacho cheese in these “nacho” kale chips.
+There’s no nacho cheese in these Nacho Mama’s Kale Chips.
 But boy do they satisfy!
 Gluten-free, dairy-free, nutrient-dense, and full of crunch!

-One of the toughest habits for me to break in adopting a cleaner diet was my one-bag-of-chips-a-day habit.
+One of the toughest habits for me to break in adopting a cleaner diet was my bag-of-chips-a-day habit.
 Chips were my go-to comfort food.
 When I felt moody or stressed, that’s what I’d reach for.
 Tough day at the office?
 Bag of sriracha kettle chips.
-Kids acting up at school drop off?
-Sour cream and onion.
+Kids acting up on the way to school?
+Sour cream and onion for breakfast.
 Client meeting not go well?
 Cool ranch Doritos.
 I could find a flavor for every mood and every excuse.